Guest blog: Recycling Matters / Shining a light on a growing battery waste problem

 Finally, the EU and the US appear to have the most relevant (though still ambiguous) policies.
 In late 2020, the European Commission re-evaluated its 2006 Battery Directive, inferring that it failed to include the collection of waste industrial batteries in the document and bearing no reporting obligation for manufacturers.
 The issue was classified as ‘high concern’ due to rapid stationary storage uptake trajectories and was flagged as a “key area for improvement of the directive”.

 Meanwhile, under the US RCRA regulations, lithium batteries are not explicitly listed as a hazardous waste, but the Department of Transportation regulations do classify them as such.
-At present, no facility in the US fully recycles Li-ion batteries although several U.S.-based companies will accept and treat batteries to some degree and various non-state programmes for portable lithium waste collection exist.
+At present, no facility in the US fully recycles Li-ion batteries although a commercial-scale recycling plant in Georgia by Battery Resources is scheduled to begin operating in August 2022.
+In addition, various non-state programmes for portable lithium waste collection exist.

 The complexities of battery recycling